Born 2nd March 1887, Radcliffe on Trent

 Died 29th August 1953 in the Netherlands

-Living on Main Road with father Thomas, a maltster, mother Ellen Boam and sister Charlotte.
-They have a cook and housemaid.
+Living on Main Road, Radcliffe on Trent with father Thomas, a maltster, mother Ellen Boam and sister Charlotte.
+They had a cook and housemaid.

 Age 14 Boarding school in Stonehouse, Gloucestershire, Haywardsfield Hall (part of Wycliffe College).

 1910 – a William B. Haynes owned house and land at Lamcote Fields, Radcliffe on Trent (Land Registry)

-Living at the Grange, Radcliffe, with father, now a widower, (Ellen died 1908), two sisters, Emma and Charlotte, and step sister, C L Lester.
+Living at the Grange, Radcliffe, with father, now a widower, (Ellen died 1908), two sisters, Emma and Charlotte, and step sister, C L Lester, born in New Zealand.
 Occupation is farmer and maltster.
 The family had a cook and housemaid

 Rank: 2nd Lieutenant from 16.2.1915 (Gazette 29073 page 1681), previously Sergeant